logiclrd/DQD.RealTimeBackup/README.md

 ## Icon

-The icon image used by DeltaQ.RTB.UserInterface is based on the following free icon:
+The icon image used by DQD.RealTimeBackup.UserInterface is based on the following free icon:

 <a href="https://www.flaticon.com/free-icons/backup" title="backup icons">Backup icons created by Freepik - Flaticon</a>